 PE Dress Expectations

 On scheduled PE days, students are required to wear their PE shirt with black or gray sweatpants, athletic pants, or athletic shorts that are free of large logos and/or lettering (no lettering or graphics are allowed on the rear end of a student's shorts or sweatpants).
 Students need to wear proper closed-toe athletic shoes.
-Clothes should be sized appropriately (i.e. not too baggy and/or excessively tight or revealing, including yoga pants and form-fitted running pants).
-PE shirts, shorts, and pants can only be worn during PE class.
+Clothes should be sized appropriately (i.e. not too baggy and/or excessively tight or revealing.
+PE shirts can only be worn during PE class.